- Search The Registry

 In December 1920, Morris Sr. was appointed Deputy County Treasurer.
 He held the position until January 1924.
 Meanwhile, Morris ardently attempted to establish his law practice, but, as he confessed, "There really wasn't much business for a Negro lawyer in those days."
 In late November 1922, he purchased the Iowa Bystander from Lawrence Jones.
-And, after leaving his political job, he became more active in his law practice.
-Morris Sr. has a number of other achievements to his credit.
+And after leaving his political job, he became more active in his law practice.
+Morris Sr. has several other achievements to his credit.
 In 1920-21, he served as state president of the Iowa chapter of the National Association for the Advancement of Colored People.
-Mrs. Morris has also served as president and both are still active in NAACP affairs.
-Morris, along with George Woodson, S. Joe Brown, Charles Howard, and Mrs. Gertrude Rush helped found the National Bar Association in Des Moines in 1931.
+Mrs. Morris has served as president, and both are still active in NAACP affairs.
+Morris, George Woodson, S. Joe Brown, Charles Howard, and Mrs. Gertrude Rush helped found the National Bar Association in Des Moines in 1931.

-All five re-grouped what was left of the older Negro Bar Association in an effort to provide a professional organization for Negro lawyers.
+All five re-grouped what was left of the older Negro Bar Association to provide a professional organization for Negro lawyers.
 At the time, the American Bar Association did not admit Negroes into its ranks.
-The NBA is still very active, and Morris is the sole surviving founder.
+The NBA is still active, and Morris is the sole surviving founder.
 In 1955-56 Morris was a member of Iowa's advisory committee to the National Civil Rights Commission.
-Morris practiced law for over fifty years, in 1970, the city of Des Moines appointed Morris to its Human Rights Commission.
-In May 1974 Morris and his wife will observe their 56th wedding anniversary.
-They had two children, a son who shares the law practice with his father, and a daughter who is currently teaching at the University of Colorado medical school.
+Morris practiced law for over fifty years; in 1970, Des Moines appointed Morris to its Human Rights Commission.
+In May 1974, Morris and his wife will observe their 56th wedding anniversary.
+They had two children, a son who shares the law practice with his father and a daughter who is currently teaching at the University of Colorado medical school.
 James B. Morris died in 1978.